Acetyl-L-Carnitine (ALCAR, ALC or LAC) is a synthesized version of L-Carnitine. Which is a derivative of the amino acids lysine and methionine.

 Acetyl-L-Carnitine 500 – 1,500 mg per day

 Your body does synthesize some ALCAR on its own.
 And from the food you eat.
-But most Acetyl-L-Carnitine comes from red meat.
-And unless you eat a lot of great quality grass-fed beef or mutton you are likely deficient in ALCAR.
+But most L-Carnitine comes from red meat.
+And unless you eat a lot of great quality grass-fed beef or mutton you can not produce sufficient amounts, and likely have an Acetyl-L-Carnitine deficiency.

 ALCAR is especially helpful for those suffering from age-related cognitive decline.
-Studies show it helps stop or reverse brain degeneration with Alzheimer’s Disease, and depressive disorders.
+Studies show it helps stop or reverse brain degeneration with Alzheimer’s Disease, and geriatric depression.
 Particularly in the early stages of the disease.

 I suggest starting with a dose of 500 mg ALCAR daily.
 ALCAR is a great compliment to a stack including any of the racetams.
 Take enough Alpha GPC or CDP-Choline to eliminate a racetam-induced headache.
 Then add 500 mg of ALCAR.